ccollicutt/ccollicutt.github.io/_posts/2018-01-06-my-thoughts-on-meltdown-spectre.md

 With the recent WIFI hacks, SSL being in a poor state, and now massive CPU issues, things are not looking well (and in fact may never have never been)--I may have to do online banking on a [Raspberry Pi](https://www.raspberrypi.org/blog/why-raspberry-pi-isnt-vulnerable-to-spectre-or-meltdown/).

+This [NTY](https://www.nytimes.com/2018/01/06/opinion/looming-digital-meltdown.html) makes a good point:

+>As things stand, we suffer through hack after hack, security failure after security failure.
+If commercial airplanes fell out of the sky regularly, we wouldn’t just shrug.
+We would invest in understanding flight dynamics, hold companies accountable that did not use established safety procedures, and dissect and learn from new incidents that caught us by surprise.

 ## Who was part of the embargo?

 One thing that I hope comes out in the near future is a time line of who and what companies knew of the issue.
 I applaud Google for figuring this out, and letting people know.
 I think there was a lot of unfairness regarding how this all came about.